Novak Djokovic beats Nick Kyrgios for 7th Wimbledon title

 Among men, only Federer, with eight, has won more titles at Wimbledon than Djokovic.
 In the professional era, only Federer was older (by less than a year) than the 35-year-old Djokovic when winning at the All England Club.

-His comeback on a sun-filled afternoon followed those in the quarterfinals, when Djokovic erased a two-set deficit against No. 10 seed Jannik Sinner, and in the semifinals, when No. 9 Cam Norrie grabbed the opening set.
-In last year’s title match at Wimbledon, Djokovic dropped the opening set.
-In the 2019 final, he erased two championship points against Federer.

-There were two particularly key moments Sunday that went Djokovic’s way, ones that Kyrgios would not let go as he began engaging in running monologues, shouting at himself or his entourage (which does not include a full-time coach), finding reason to disagree with the chair umpire (and earning a warning for cursing) and chucking a water bottle.
+There were two particularly key moments Sunday, ones that Kyrgios would not let go as he began engaging in running monologues, shouting at himself or his entourage (which does not include a full-time coach), earning a warning for cursing, finding reason to disagree with the chair umpire he fist-bumped before the match, and chucking a water bottle.

-In the second set, with Djokovic serving at 5-3, Kyrgios got to love-40 — a trio of break points.
-But Kyrgios played a couple of casual returns, and Djokovic eventually held.
-And then, in the third set, with Kyrgios serving at 4-all, 40-love, he again let a seemingly sealed game get away, with Djokovic breaking there.

 The 40th-ranked Kyrgios was trying to become the first unseeded men’s champion at Wimbledon since Goran Ivanisevic in 2001.
 Ivanisevic is now Djokovic’s coach and was in the Centre Court guest box for the match.

-Kyrgios is a 27-year-old from Australia who never had been past the quarterfinals in 29 previous Grand Slam appearances — and last made it even that far 7 1/2 years ago.

 In some ways, he stole the show Sunday.
-He tried shots between his legs.
-Hit some with his back to the net.
-Pounded serves at up to 136 mph and produced 30 aces.
-Used an underarm serve, then faked one later.
+He tried shots between his legs, hit some with his back to the net, pounded serves at up to 136 mph and produced 30 aces.
+He used an underarm serve, then faked one later.

+As for Kyrgios, his talent is unmistakable.
+But over the years, he has drawn more notice for his preference for style over substance on court, his tempestuousness that has earned him ejections and suspensions, and his taste for the nightlife.

+During the past two weeks alone, Kyrgios racked up $14,000 in fines — one for spitting at a heckling spectator after a first-round victory, another for cursing during a wildly contentious win against No. 4 seed Stefanos Tsitsipas in the third round — and caught flack for wearing a red hat and sneakers before or after matches at a place where all-white clothing is mandated.
+He and the world also learned that he is due in court in Australia to face an assault allegation.

 More AP Wimbledon coverage: https://apnews.com/hub/wimbledon and https://apnews.com/hub/tennis and https://twitter.com/AP_Sports